Socialist Party (Ireland)

 The party has been involved in various populist campaigns including the Anti-Bin Tax Campaign and the Campaign Against Home and Water Taxes.
 Members of the party were jailed for their part in the former, while members have been arrested for their role in the latter.
 It had a seat in the European Parliament from 2009 to 2014.
 In 2015, the party received state funding of €132,000.

+Internationally, it was affiliated to the Trotskyist International Socialist Alternative (previously the Committee for a Workers International) until 2024.
+The Socialist Party is currently directly affiliated with ROSA – an "International Socialist Feminist Movement."

-From 2014, the party's election candidates in the Republic did not stand for election directly on the Socialist Party platform, but have instead run as candidates of the Anti-Austerity Alliance (AAA), now Solidarity, which was a registered party in its own right between 2014 and 2015 and which continues to contest elections as part of People Before Profit–Solidarity (PBP–S).
+From 2014, the party's election candidates in the Republic did not stand for election directly on the Socialist Party platform, but have instead run as candidates as part of a faction of the Anti-Austerity Alliance (AAA), now Solidarity; which was a registered party in its own right between 2014 and 2015.
+Solidarity continues to contest elections as part of People Before Profit–Solidarity (PBP–S); a big tent coalition that includes People Before Profit.
 Socialist Party members Ruth Coppinger, Mick Barry and former member Paul Murphy, were elected in this way as TDs in the 32nd Dáil.
-Similarly, in 2016 the Socialist Party in Northern Ireland instead fielded candidates in the Cross Community Labour Alternative.
+Similarly, in 2016 the Socialist Party in Northern Ireland instead fielded candidates in the Cross-Community Labour Alternative.
 In 2022, however, the party ran once again in the North as the Socialist Party.
+As of 2024, Ruth Coppinger is the party's only elected TD.

 History

 The party was formed by former members of the Labour Party, collectively known as the Militant Tendency, who were expelled in 1989 having been accused of Trotskyist entryism.
-They formed Militant Labour, which became the Socialist Party in 1996.